 When a friend says Rome, probably the first thing that springs to one’s mind is the imposing view of St. Peter’s gigantic dome dominating the city’s skyline.
 St. Peter’s Basilica is a top attraction not only for religious pilgrims but also for art lovers, who want to marvel at exquisite works of Renaissance art and architecture designed by Bramante, Giacomo Della Porta, and Maderno among many, many others.
 One of the Basilica’s highlights is undoubtedly Michelangelo’s Pietà and St. Peter’s Baldachin, the monumental canopy designed by Gian Lorenzo Bernini that marks St Peter’s tomb.

 Another thing you’ll love about Rome is the food markets.
-There’s the popular Campo de’ Fiori market taking place under the statue of Giordano Bruno with a large range of fruit, vegetables and the all-time classic spices that jazz up our favourite Italian dishes.
+Visiting one or more is unquestionably one of the 10 things to do in Rome.
+There’s the popular Campo de’ Fiori market taking place under the statue of Giordano Bruno with a large range of fruit, vegetables and the all-time classic spices that jazz up our favorite Italian dishes.
 I suggest that you also check Piazza San Cosimato, which is a great way to combine your market stroll with a visit to one of Rome’s most picturesque neighborhoods, the famous Trastevere.

 If you find yourself in Pigneto, a visit to the famous restaurant Necci, Pasolini’s favorite drinking destination, is a must!